Ezus-Software/ezusAPIDocumentation/source/index.html.md

 | client_email        | Email  | True       | Email of the Client, if the email don't match with a client, No clients will be assigned                                                                                                             |

 <aside class="success">
-Remember — You have to be authenticated to call this API with your Baerer TOKEN
+Remember — You have to be authenticated to call this API with your bearer token
 </aside>

 ## GET project